qsyed/python-programs/README.md

 > This project utilizes the python libraries BeautifulSoup, sqlite3, and requests.
 A user can input how many pages of data from the website, https://books.toscrape.com/ The program gets every book's title, price, and rating and saves it to an sqlite database.
 From the command line a user can start to use the promoted commands to interact with the database.
 A user can delete, update, and search for specific items.

 ## flask/book_store
 > some of the python libraries BeautifulSoup, Flask, boto3, and sys.
 This project scraps the website, https://books.toscrape.com and saves the content to a s3 bucket and as a json file.
-Flask is used in this project create
+Flask is used in this project create asimple front end interface were users can interact with the scrapped data.

 ## flask/to_do_manager
 > this python program is a simple CRUD app using Flask. this was a code along: https://www.youtube.com/watch?v=Z1RJmh_OqeA&t=2482s